 Keep in mind that there’s no “quick way” to build your credit.
 It will take some time so you can’t expect better rates right away.
 If your home improvement project can’t wait, you may have to settle for higher rates or more favorable terms.

 Other options for getting a home improvement loan with bad credit

 While getting a personal loan to cover home improvement costs might be a good idea for some, it’s not the only option.
 You can look into alternative ways of funding your home improvement project.

 Home equity loan: A home equity loan is a type of second mortgage you can take out on your home to cover home-related expenses, like home improvement projects.
+Rates are fairly low and can range anywhere from 3 percent and 12 percent.
 The amount you can borrow depends on how much home equity you have built.
 Your home is used as collateral, which means your credit score doesn’t matter as much compared to a personal loan.
 This makes it a great option for home repair loans for bad credit.
 The downside is that you could lose your home to the bank if you default on the home-backed loan.

 Home equity line of credit: A HELOC is like a home equity loan in that you can borrow money to finance home improvements using your home as collateral.
 But instead of giving you a lump sum, a HELOC acts as a revolving credit line similar to how a credit card works.
-This is good if you have ongoing improvements and aren’t sure when you’ll need the money (or how much).
+Since HELOCs come with variable rates, they can’t exceed the maximum legal limit for federal credit unions, which is currently 18 percent.
+A HELOC is good if you have ongoing improvements and aren’t sure when you’ll need the money (or how much).

 The bottom line